Estimating Large Language Model Capabilities without Labeled Test Data: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have exhibited an impressive ability to perform in-context learning (ICL) from only a few examples, but the success of ICL varies widely from task to task.
+Large Language Models (LLMs) have the impressive ability to perform in-context learning (ICL) from only a few examples, but the success of ICL varies widely from task to task.
 Thus, it is important to quickly determine whether ICL is applicable to a new task, but directly evaluating ICL accuracy can be expensive in situations where test data is expensive to annotate---the exact situations where ICL is most appealing.
-In this paper, we propose the task of ICL accuracy estimation, in which we predict the accuracy of an LLM when doing in-context learning on a new task given only unlabeled data for that task.
+In this paper, we propose the task of ICL accuracy estimation, in which we predict the accuracy of an LLM when doing in-context learning on a new task given only unlabeled test data for that task.
 To perform ICL accuracy estimation, we propose a method that trains a meta-model using LLM confidence scores as features.
 We compare our method to several strong accuracy estimation baselines on a new benchmark that covers 4 LLMs and 3 task collections.
-On average, the meta-model improves over all baselines and achieves the same estimation performance as directly evaluating on 40 labeled test examples per task, across the total 12 settings.
-We encourage future work to improve on our methods and evaluate on our ICL accuracy estimation benchmark to deepen our understanding of when ICL works.
+The meta-model improves over all baselines across 8 out of 12 settings and achieves the same estimation performance as directly evaluating on 40 collected labeled test examples per task.
+At the same time, no existing approach provides an accurate and reliable ICL accuracy estimation in every setting, highlighting the need for better ways to measure the uncertainty of LLM predictions.\footnote{Code is publicly released at \href{https://github.com/harvey-fin/icl-estimate}{\url{github.com/harvey-fin/icl-estimate}}}